 10 saying, “Men, I perceive that this voyage will end with disaster and much loss, not only of the cargo and ship, but also our lives.”

-The reason the voyage was “now dangerous” was that the Day of Atonement takes place in the fall, at the time when the weather changes from summer to winter.
+The voyage was “now dangerous” because the Day of Atonement takes place in the seventh month, when the weather changes from summer to winter.
 Boat travel on the Mediterranean can be stormy in winter, and therefore it is dangerous.
-However, the point here is that the apostles were still keeping the festival days found in the Torah, and not converted Roman festival days.
+However, the point here is that the apostles were still keeping the feast days found in the Torah, and not converted Roman feast days.

 Ma’asei (Acts) 2:1-2